 In the Coronal Del Mar teen suicide, Newport Harbor principal Dr. Sean Boulton says in a Facebook post, social media and cyber bullying weren’t the main issues.
 The deceased child, he says, left suicide notes “which made mention of the pressures of school and growing up in Newport-Mesa.”

-The Facebook post, which Dr. Boulton wrote as a letter to parents, says basically that these days, in some cases, we are pressuring our kids to death.
+The Facebook post, which Dr. Boulton wrote as a letter to parents, says basically that these days, in some cases, we are pressuring our kids to death and it is leading to teen suicide.
 I find that his insight is startling yet rings completely true, and I think ALL parents need to take note.
 He says:

 …there remains valid, heartfelt concern for this tragic incident, specifically from notes that the deceased student left, notes which made mention of the pressures of school and growing up in Newport-Mesa.
 A lot to ponder, and many conversations and changes ahead but how did we get here?